The Teacher Workshop courses are approved by the FL DOE to meet teacher certification requirements.

 We recommend registering early.
 Space is limited.
 Students are required to view the tutorials before the course begins.

 For teachers holding a valid Florida teaching certificate or temporary certificate.
+Out of state applicants must seek course approval from the Department of Education of their state prior to enrolling in courses.

 Courses are $625.
 There are no additional registration or application fees.